 - When multiple parties are involved, withdrawing may negatively affect your relationship with a party that expects your action

 Also known as accommodating.
-Smoothing is accommodating the concerns of other people first of all, rather than one's own concerns.
+Smoothing is accommodating the concerns of other people first, rather than prioritizing one’s own concerns.

 Examples of when smoothing may be appropriate:

-- When it is important to provide a temporary relief from the conflict or buy time until you are in a better position to respond/push back
+- When it is important to provide a temporary relief from conflict or buy time until you are in a better position to respond or push back

 - When the issue is not as important to you as it is to the other person